vikingdata/articles/databases/mysql/MYSQL_explain.md

    * If all the fields you are selecting in the where clause are in the index used, the query is a "covered" query and should run much faster since it does not have to seek out other data.
 It can use the index for all the data.
    * If a query uses "order by" or "group by", the result may not be able to fit in memory.
-Run "explain <QUERY>" and look for fields
+Run "explain &lt;QUERY&gt;" and look for fields
       * "Using filesort" means sorting the the results does not fit in memory and disk is used.
 This usually makes horrible performance.
 Solution: increase sort_buffer_size
       * "Using temporary" means the size of temporary tables used for grouping does not fit in memory and